StelTheo73/thesis-docs/chapter-6/6-conceptual-design.md

 Finally, we decided to adopt the graceful failure approach to allow users to experiment and try alternative ways of solving the puzzle.
 So we decided that there would be no immediate penalty if players made a wrong move, i.e. if they moved the spaceship to the wrong position or if a shot missed.
 At the end of the level, they will only receive the maximum number of stars if they have used the minimum number of moves to solve the puzzle and if all their missiles hit the target.
 The opposite scenario will not result in a complete failure, they will simply not receive the maximum number of stars.

-## Educational Content Selection
+## Educational Content Selection (Pedagogy)

 Together with the definition of the mechanics and the choice of the GBL elements to be used in the game, it was decided which aspects of the basic theory of quantum computing - introduced in Chapter 4 - would be presented in the game.
 We decided to introduce the concepts of qubit, quantum register and quantum gate at a tutorial level, as these are the most basic concepts.
 Next, we decided to introduce Pauli gates (Pauli-X, Pauli-Y and Pauli-Z).
 We decided that the first levels should have registers with one qubit.
 After the player has become familiar with the operation of these gates, we will introduce the concept of superposition for one-bit registers.
 Later, when the player also understands superposition, we will use registers with two qubits.
 There, the player will have to combine their previous knowledge to solve the puzzles.

-## Evaluation Process Design
+## Evaluation Process Definition (Pedagogy)

 We also wondered how we could assess the learning outcomes of the game.
-After reviewing the available literature ([@cooksey-jonsson-pre-post], [@stratton-pre-post]), we decided that a pre-post test study would be appropriate to evaluate the game.
+After reviewing the available literature [@cooksey-jonsson-pre-post; @stratton-pre-post], we decided that a Pre-Post test study would be appropriate to evaluate the game.
 For the purposes of this study, a quiz was designed and integrated into the game.
 At this stage, we simply collected some candidate questions as suggested in the literature.
 The final selection of questions was made after the construction of the game had been completed and before the quiz screen had been created.
 In addition, we decided to conduct a focus group to evaluate the structure, usability and difficulty of the game.
+Finally, we decided to conduct a usability test to evaluate the game's performance and user experience, using _System Usability Scale_ (SUS) [@avouris-sus, p: 458] and _Game Experience Questionnaire_ (GEQ) [@ijsselsteijn-geq].

-The structure and content of the two phases (pre-post test and focus group) are presented in detail in Appendix A.
+ The structure and content of the two phases (Pre-Post tests and focus group) are presented in detail in Chapter 7.

-## Development Process Definition

-After determining the genre, mechanics and GBL elements that would be used in the game, selecting the educational content and designing the evaluation process, we started designing the development process.
-We decided that our first step would be to define the screens of the application and the navigation flow between them.
-The next step would be to design a wireframe for a prototype level.
-The implementation of the first two steps would allow us to create a working prototype, which would then be tested by typical users.
-Based on their feedback, we will improve the prototype and repeat this process until we have a satisfactory result.
-Then the alpha version of the game will be ready, and we will be able to conduct extensive user testing.

 ## Application Structure

-The diagram below shows the structure that was chosen for the application.
+_Figure 6.2_ shows the structure that was chosen for the application.

 ![Application Structure & Navigation Flow.](chapter-6/image002_app_structure.png){#fig:fig602 height=50%}